Lili Estefan

-Liliana Del Carmen Estefan (born March 20, 1967) is a Cuban American model and television presenter, known as the co-host of El Gordo y la Flaca on Univision.
+Liliana Del Carmen Estefan (born March 20, 1967) is a Cuban-American model and television presenter, known as the co-host of El Gordo y la Flaca on Univision.

 Biography

 Lili Estefan was born on March 20, 1967, in Santiago de Cuba.
 Lili's father is José Estefan (b.
 1945).
 Upon losing her mother at the age of ten, Lili emigrated to the United States with her widower father and younger brother Juan Emilio (b.
 1967).
 She is the paternal niece of music producer Emilio Estefan, whose wife is singer Gloria Estefan.

 Career

+Miss Calle Ocho and Modeling Begings

+In 1983, at the age of 17, she made her debut as a model, participating in the Miss Calle Ocho 1983 Pageant (now known as Miss Carnaval Miami Pageant), won by Janette Arteaga.
+Although she didn't win, this opened her the door to the modeling world in Miami.
+Later Lili also appeared in several music videos by her uncle Emilio Estefan and his wife Gloria Estefan's band Miami Sound Machine such as Conga and Rhythm Is Gonna Get You.

 Sábado Gigante

 Estefan first came to the spotlight in 1986, when she was hired by Univision to participate as a model on the television show Sábado Gigante.
 She quickly became a favorite of the audience and the show host, Don Francisco.
 Estefan appeared on Francisco's program Don Francisco Presenta on numerous occasions.

 El Gordo y la Flaca

 Estefan has co-hosted Univision's daytime talk show El Gordo y la Flaca with Raúl De Molina since 1998.
 Estefan earned her nickname "La Flaca" ("The Skinny Girl") from the show.